williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Add function that checks surrounding tiles for hostiles if on ice or factory tile, that affects behaviour of heavy bots (moves bot on hostile heavy bot on ajacent tile, ambush this bot by moving onto this tile)
 [X]
+* TODO Set rubble clearing bots to collect power from closest factory if it goes above a certain level (nice synergy with last few turns)
+ [X]

 ### Misc
 * TODO Update files in repo, or move agent files to new repo.
 Basically move from beta to season 2.